 GPUs are ideal for AI compute and graphics-intensive workloads, helping customers to fuel innovation through scenarios like high-end remote visualization, deep learning, and predictive analytics.
 However, this isn’t ideal for professionals who need to work remotely or while on the go because varying degrees of internal GPU horsepower are tied to the physical devices, limiting mobility and flexibility.

-To solve for this Azure offers the N-series family of Virtual Machines with NVIDIA GPU capabilities (vGPU).
+To solve for this, Azure offers the N-series family of Virtual Machines with NVIDIA GPU capabilities (vGPU).
 With vGPUs, IT can either share GPU performance across multiple virtual machines, or power demanding workloads by assigning multiple GPUs to a single virtual machine.
-For Surface this means that no matter what device you’re using, from the highly portable Surface Go 2 to the slim and stylish Surface Laptop 3, your device has access to powerful server-class graphics performance.
+For Surface this means that no matter what device you’re using, from Surface Go 2 to Surface Laptop 4, your device has access to powerful server-class graphics performance.
 Surface and vGPUs allow you to combine all the things you love about Surface, to include pen, touch, keyboard, trackpad and PixelSense displays, with graphics capability only available in high performance computing environments.

 Azure N-series brings these capabilities to life on your Surface device allowing you to work in any way you want, wherever you go.
 Learn more about Azure N-Series and GPU optimized virtual machine sizes.